schoolofcities/urban-data-storytelling/docs/urban-data-visualization/visualizing-and-mapping-density/visualizing-and-mapping-density.md

 ![](img/toronto-housing-dot-map.png)

 Dot maps are a method of seeing both concentration and distribution at the same time intuitively - each dot feels like a tangible "unit" of whatever we're measuring.
-In the example above, we've added colors to represent ethnicity.
+In the example above, we've added colours to represent different types of housing tenure.
 At first glance, you can get a feel of where different groups cluster and mix across Toronto.
-Beyond population, dot maps can also be used to show things like the distribution of trees, crime incidents, or service requests - anything that could be an object or entity in space - and can be coloured by another variable to show spatial differences in categories (like housing for example)
+Beyond population or household characteristics, dot maps can also be used to show things like the distribution of trees, crime incidents, or service requests - anything that could be an object or entity in space - and can be coloured by another variable to show spatial differences in categories (like housing for example)

 When designing a dot map, there are a few key choices to consider: